Quick answer

 - Pest control: Pest control service, Animal control service only if real

 Each page should explain the problem, what the service includes, what the customer should expect, and how to request a quote.
 Link those pages from the homepage and from the Google Business Profile guide.
+Then use the Google Business Profile services guide to make the profile service list match those revenue pages instead of turning categories into a junk drawer.

 Use proof, not fluff